jeff-hykin/better-cpp-syntax/README.md

 # What does this do?
-This will get you the bleeding-edge syntax highlighting for C++ This used to be a fix, but then VS Code starting using it as the official source for C++ highlighting.
+This will get you the bleeding-edge syntax highlighting for C++.
+This used to be a fix, but then VS Code starting using it as the official source for C++ highlighting.

 ## How do I use it?